 What is a Career Change Candidate?

-Recruitment can be a very expensive process for a business.
-You are often missing out on productivity whilst that position is waiting to be filled, but the recruitment process itself can be expensive in terms of advertising and the time and resources spent on filtering applications, interviewing, selecting candidates, agreeing employment contracts and induction training etc. For obvious reasons, recruiting the wrong employee can add even more expense.
+Recruitment can be a costly process for a business.
+Employers suffer a drop in productivity during the hiring process as they look to fill positions.
+Moreover, the recruitment process itself can be expensive.
+There are costs for advertising as well as the time and resources spent on filtering applications, interviewing, selecting candidates, induction training, and so on.
+Not to mention that recruiting the wrong employee can add even more expense.

-As a result of the qualities outlined above, this candidate will become an asset to your organisation, and because their personal ambitions are being match by your organisation, this is a mutually beneficial arrangement that will bring out the best in both the employee and the employer.
+As a result of the qualities outlined above, employing a career changer will provide you with an asset to your organisation.
+By matching their personal ambitions with those of your organisation, you create a mutually beneficial arrangement.
+This will bring out the best in both the employee and the employer.

 Modern career changers use online platforms when searching for their new career.
 It’s therefore essential to advertise your available positions on specialist job boards like ours.

 Refreshing a Career has all the information your business needs when it comes to employing a career changer.
 From employing ex-military to NEET candidates to homeless people, we’ve got the resources and guidance you need as an employer.
 Simply choose the type of career change candidate from the drop-down menu on the right.

 Check out Refreshing a Career’s services page.
 It has information on promoting your roles on our market-leading jobs board, creating a company profile, and more.
 Don’t forget to subscribe to our newsletter to stay up-to-date on all of the latest news and information from Refreshing a Career.
 Feel free to contact our team if you have any queries.